AmanBanothe/E-Commerce-Sales-Analysis-using-MySQL/README.md

 │

 ├── OnlineRetail.csv                     # Raw dataset

 ├── ecommerce_analysis.sql               # SQL queries for analysis

 ├── schema.sql                           # Table schema

 ├── insights.md                          # Summary of findings

-├── dashboard.png                 # (Optional) Power BI or Tableau snapshot

 └── README.md                            # Project overview and details

+📌 How to Use
+Import **OnlineRetail.csv** to MySQL using MySQL Workbench or CLI.

+Run schema.sql to create the table.

+Run **ecommerce_analysis.sql** for insights.

+📚 Credits
+Dataset from UCI Machine Learning Repository

+Inspired by retail business case studies in analytics